elasticio/elasticio.github.io/content/_developers/ssh-keys.md

 title: Managing SSH Keys
 description: This document describes what is SSH keys, how to create your SSH keys and how to manage them.
 layout: article
-section: Developing Components
-category: component
+section: How-Tos and Tutorials
-order: 0
+order: 10
+redirect_from:
+  - /guides/ssh-keys.html
 ---

 {{site.data.tenant.name}} platform **requires from every developer a unique SSH key to authorise any code deployment into the system**.
 This is a standardised, industry accepted security feature which is widely used in similar services like GitHub.